Thinking about a future in the life sciences? Then join BioNet

 - Alternative energy sources

 E-subscription to The Biologist magazine

 Featuring interviews with some of the world's leading life scientists and articles focusing on the latest biological developments.
-Visit The Biologist website to read sample articles.
+Visit The Biologist website to read articles.

 Reduced rates for training courses